wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 No - not at this point in time.

 == Changelog ==

+= 1.4.0 =
+* Feature: add CKeditor support for the form editor. textarea fields which are included in the field settings will automatically use the CKeditor - this can be disabled from the CKEditor WYSIWYG settings page.
+* Maintenance: resolve various PHP errors that were appearing in debug mode, but did not affect functionality.
+* Maintenance: improve performance of CKeditor enabled fields by only applying CKeditor to fields on the current displayed page.
+* Maintenance: improve how plugin default settings are handled - changed so settings are automatically saved to the database when first running the plugin, instead defaults are stored in an array and combined with any existing settings.

 = 1.3.1 =
 * Maintenance: Upgrade CKEDITOR to Version 4.5.2 - FULL (4 Aug 2015).
 Version 1.3.0 inadvertently included the CKEDITOR STANDARD - which does not include some of the formatting options.